MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 ## Create variables

 Suppose we want to extract five variables from the *CensusWorkers* data set, but also add a factor variable based on the integer variable age.
 We considered this example in Chapter 4, when we used the *transforms* argument to create the new variable.
 We can also use a transform function to create new variables.

 For example, to create our factor variable, we can create the following function:

-	#  Creating Variables
-	Ch18Start <- Sys.time()
+	#  Use a function to create a factor variable using age data
 	ageTransform <- function(dataList)
 	{
 	    dataList$ageFactor <- cut(dataList$age, breaks=seq(from = 20, to = 70,